mikkomattila/aoc-rust/README.md

 ## Overview

-My solutions to Advent of code 2024.
+This repository contains my solutions to the Advent of Code 2024 challenges, implemented in Rust.